 Rancher & Others

-Kubernetes itself is extremely complicated under the hood, and setting up Kubernetes from scratch can be a very complicated task.
-To ease the burden, the open-source Kubernetes project has started developing tools.
+Kubernetes itself is highly complicated under the hood, and setting up Kubernetes from scratch can be a highly complex task.
+The open-source Kubernetes project has started developing tools to ease the burden.
 They are rudimentary.
 It is also worth noting that Kubernetes, in a default deployment, does not contain many tools required to operate a thriving container ecosystem, such as storage or a registry.